hackathon-accessibility/hackathon-accessibility.github.io/docs/index.md

 _ Checking for potential obstacles and adjusting options (availability of elevators, ramps, accessible restrooms, sufficient lightning, signs, etc.)
 _ To provide reserved seating corresponding to the type of disability, accessible transportation, and accomodation _ To notify organizers, staff, and speakers about the necessary steps.
 Applying sensitivity, eventually creating a code of conduct and providing it to attendees
-To provide multiple ways for attendees to communicate with event organizers (e.g. email, phone, text, message) To verify functionality of measurements and tools - user testing
+_ To provide multiple ways for attendees to communicate with event organizers (e.g. email, phone, text, message) _ To verify functionality of materials and tools - user testing

-During events:
+DURING THE EVENT

-Have somebody in the staff that can handle unexpected situations that can occur during the event ( ex : if someone is having difficulties reading the slides, have the possibility to change the seating)
+_ Prepare staff to manage unexpected situations that can occur during the event ( ex : difficulties accessing the slides, or adjusting the seating arrangement)
-Ensure all communication channels (e.g. website, social media, flyers) are accessible to people with disabilities (e.g. alt text, captions, braille).
+_ Ensuring all communication channels (e.g. website, social media, flyers) are available to people with disabilities (e.g. alt text, captions, braille).

-After event:
+AFTER THE EVENT
-To request feedback from attendees as a lessons learned and concept for improvement (try this after, maybe “attendees”: to further improve the special service)
+To request feedback from attendees to further improve the service of accessibility ( this can be done by surveys, or reviews of the event )

-Disabilities/ impairment categories {subchapters with recommendations}:

-Visual impairment
+DISABILITIES/IMPAIRMENT CATERGORIES {subchapters with recommendations per disability type}:

+VISUAL IMPAIRMENT
-Proper formatting for assistive technologies {alternative texts for images and videos, heading tags to structure content (text is accessible via keyboard navigation)}
+_ Proper formatting for assistive technologies {alternative texts for images and videos, heading tags to structure content (text is accessible via keyboard navigation)}
-Request to follow rules for creating presentations (high contrast ratio) Large and legible text, large print or braille Responsive designs (different screen sizes)
+_ Request to follow rules for creating presentations (high contrast ratio) _ Large and legible text, large print or braille
+_ Responsive designs (different screen sizes)
-Assistive technology support and compatibility
+_ Assistive technology support and compatibility
-Taking into consideration seat reservations
+_ Taking into consideration seat reservations
 User testing

-Hearing impairment
+HEARING IMPAIRMENT
-Text-based transcript for the audio content and closed captioning Signs for alerts and notifications
+_ Text-based transcripts for the audio content and closed captioning _ Signs for alerts and notifications
-Text-based chat
+_ Text-based chat
-Language interpreters
+_ Sign language interpreters
 User testing

-Motor disabilities
+MOTOR DISABILITIES
-Venue accessibility (see general recommendation) Keyboard accessibility (shortcuts enabled)
+_ Venue accessibility (see general recommendation)
+_ Keyboard accessibility (shortcuts enabled)
-Taking into consideration seat reservation
+_ Taking into consideration seat reservation
 User testing